Give your team the skills to handle conflict comfortably and see challenges become relationship-building opportunities.

 The first step begins with “Revealing Solutions.”
 In this section, we speak on:

-- Why “No” shouldn’t be a part of our vocabulary.
+- Take a yes approach.
+Why “No” shouldn’t be a part of our vocabulary during conflict.

 - Leading with the positive when presenting solutions.

-- Why alternatives and creative thinking can be your best friend.
+- Be open.
+A review on why alternatives and creative thinking can be your best friend.

 Secondly, our conflict resolution training shows your learners how to summarize and take action.